-userdel - delete a user's login from the system
+userdel, roledel - delete a user or role login account from the system

 userdel -S ldap [-q qualifier] default@

-The userdel utility deletes a user account from the system and makes the appropriate account-related changes to the system file and file system.
+The userdel or roledel utility deletes a user (or role) account from the local files or specified name-service repository and optiontional and removes the account home directory from the file system.

 For accounts that are created using –S ldap, the default values for qualified or unqualified user attributes may be deleted using the special value default@ as the login name.